infokiller/i3-workspace-groups/README.md

 - Finding a free workspace for a new window (that can also be reached with my keybindings)

-This has lead me to create the https://github.com/infokiller/i3-workspace-groups project, which enables you to define and manage groups of workspaces, each with their own "namespace", and switch between them.
+This has led me to create the https://github.com/infokiller/i3-workspace-groups project, which enables you to define and manage groups of workspaces, each with their own "namespace", and switch between them.